mlab817/faqs/src/solar-powered-fertigation-project/what-is-the-difference-between-spfs-8-and-spfs-32.md

 ---
  title: What is the difference between SPFS 8 and SPFS 32?

-tags: ["difference","spfs","spfs"]

  ---

-### Solar-Powered Fertigation Project
+## Solar-Powered Fertigation Project

-## What is the difference between SPFS 8 and SPFS 32?
+# What is the difference between SPFS 8 and SPFS 32?

  - SPFS-8 – can irrigate 8 hectares; replacement of fuel pump with solar-powered pump in existing functional shallow tube well